Home › Projects › BeeLlama.cpp

 Not quite a pegasus, but close enough.

 --spec-type dflash drives a DFlash draft GGUF alongside the target model.
-The target captures hidden states into a per-layer 4096-slot ring buffer, the drafter cross-attends to the most recent --spec-dflash-cross-ctx hidden-state tokens and proposes drafts for target verification.turbo2, turbo3, turbo4, turbo2_tcq, turbo3_tcq) spanning from 4x to 7.5x compression, with higher-bit options being practically lossless in many cases.
-Set independently with --cache-type-k and --cache-type-v.--spec-draft-n-max.
-The default profit controller compares speculative throughput against a no-spec baseline; the fringe alternative maps acceptance-rate bands to draft depth.--mmproj is active, the server keeps flat DFlash available for text generation.
-The model can be fully offloaded to CPU with no problems to reduce VRAM pressure.force-close with --reasoning-loop-window and --reasoning-loop-max-period tuning available.--spec-draft-temp enables rejection-sampling drafter behavior.
+The target captures hidden states into a ring buffer, the drafter cross-attends to the most recent --spec-dflash-cross-ctx hidden-state tokens and proposes drafts for target verification.--spec-draft-n-max.
+The default profit controller compares speculative throughput against a no-spec baseline, the fringe alternative maps acceptance-rate bands to draft depth.--mmproj is active, the server keeps DFlash available for text generation.
+The model can be fully offloaded to CPU with no problems to reduce VRAM pressure.turbo2, turbo3, turbo4, turbo2_tcq, turbo3_tcq) spanning from 4x to 7.5x compression, with TCQ types offering good precision for their size.
+Set independently with --cache-type-k and --cache-type-v.TQ3_1S and TQ4_1S are available through llama-quantize with non-conflicting GGML type IDs 47 and 48.
+These are GGUF weight formats, not KV-cache types; backend acceleration should be validated before claiming it for a deployment.force-close, with --reasoning-loop-window and --reasoning-loop-max-period tuning available.--spec-draft-temp enables rejection-sampling drafter behavior.
 Activates when both draft and target temperature exceed zero.
 Draft log probabilities must be available for rejection sampling to produce correct output.--spec-branch-budget adds branch nodes beyond the main draft path with GPU parent_ids, tree masks, and recurrent tree kernels.
 Disabled automatically when the target model spans more than one GPU.
 This one is very much work in progress!--spec-type copyspec provides rolling-hash suffix matching over previous tokens without a draft model.For the full feature and public-repo comparison, read docs/beellama-features.md.
 For the complete argument reference, read docs/beellama-args.md.

-TurboQuant (WHT-based scalar quantization) originates from TheTom/llama-cpp-turboquant.
+TurboQuant (WHT-based scalar quantization) and the TQ3_1S / TQ4_1S weight formats originate from TheTom/llama-cpp-turboquant.
 TCQ (Trellis-Coded Quantization) and basic DFlash implementation originate from spiritbuun/buun-llama-cpp (paper: Closing the Gap: Trellis-Coded Quantization for KV Cache at 2-3 Bits).

 |---|---|---|---|---|---|---|